 All things geographical and environmental.
 This is where you become an explorer.

 Three areas of study Geography, Earth Science, and Environmental Science are all related by their focus on how places work — just at different scales of time and space!

 If you love knowing about where things are happening, such as the growing cities of the world, the unique cultures in various places, and even just the remarkable variety and richness in your home county, then Geography might be the major for you.

 If you love the amazing story of how mountains are made and torn down over millions of years, how rivers get their shape, and how earth’s climate is changing, then Earth Science might be for you - we offer a Teachers’ Certification Program in this field, as well as a number of Earth Science (Geology) courses.

-If you simply want to be part of the stewardship of this planet - protecting our wildlife, water, air quality, forests, coasts, and oceans, the Environmental Science might be the Major for you!
-We offer two different tracks: the Science Track, and also the Policy Track.
+If you simply want to be part of the stewardship of this planet - protecting our wildlife, water, air quality, forests, coasts, and oceans, the Environmental Science major is for you.

 Minor, Environmental Studies